Brian-T-Chan/CI-CD-for-chess-data-pipeline/README.md

 This repo uses Flask, watches for POST requests, and uses a self-signed certificate in an AWS EC2 instance to set up CI/CD for the `chess-data-pipline` repo.

-A webhook from the `chess-data-pipeline` repo is required, and the above CI/CD setup uses a clone of this repo in a Ubuntu EC2 instance.
+A webhook from the `chess-data-pipeline` repo is required, and the above CI/CD setup uses clones of this repo and the `chess-data-pipeline` repo that are located in a Ubuntu EC2 instance.
 The webhook is set to accept a self-signed certificate in the EC2 instance and to use HTTPS, which is allowed by the inbound rules for this EC2 instance's security group.

 The virtual environment used by this repo: